msppstata/quant1/02-Getting-to-know-data.md

 Sometimes not every observation has a value for every variable.
 In survey data, this could arise if people skip a question.

-We will talk more about missing data in semester 2.
+We will talk more about missing data in Quant 2.
 For now, you should just know that missing data exists and what it looks like in Stata.

 In Excel, missing data is represented simply as a blank cell.
-In Stata, missing data for numeric variables is represented by a period or dot .
+In Stata, missing data for numeric variables is represented by a period or dot `.`
 In Stata, missing data for string variables is represented by an empty string `

 Missing data is not included in calculations for summary statistics